Dev-Dylann/tictactoe/README.md

 - Keeps record of user's scores against the program
 - Allows user to reset record of scores
+- Vibrates user's device when an already occupied box is clicked (not all devices support this feature)
 - Light/Dark theme based on user's OS theme

 ## Screenshot